 The Cottonwood River is located in southwestern Minnesota in the counties of Brown, Cottonwood, Lyon, Murray, and Redwood.
 It begins near Balaton in southwest Lyon County and flows about 150 miles east to the Minnesota River near New Ulm.
 The watershed area is approximately 840,000 acres or 1,313 square miles.

 The topography is that of a rolling upland area.
 Altitudes descend from west to east with the Coteau des Prairies serving as a watershed divide.
 Natural drainage patterns in the area were established by valleys formed from glacial meltwaters.
 End moraines, which were formed during the recession of the last glacier, are the most prominent features.
-There are 15 incorporated communities in this watershed, including Tracy, Sleepy Eye, Springfield, and New Ulm, and there are 7 unincorporated communities.
+There are 15 incorporated communities in this watershed, including Tracy, Sleepy Eye, Springfield, and New Ulm, and there are seven unincorporated communities.

 What's being done

+MPCA’s intensive watershed monitoring effort was conducted in 2017-2018 for the Cottonwood River Watershed.
 The Cottonwood River Watershed Project (CRWP) was awarded a Clean Water Partnership (CWP) Phase I Diagnostic Study grant by the MPCA in 1997 to begin an intensive study of land use and water quality in the Cottonwood River watershed.
 The CRWP was awarded a Phase II Implementation grant from the MPCA in 2000 to carry out the remediation strategies determined in the Phase I CWP.

 - Cottonwood River Watershed Monitoring and Assessment Report (wq-ws3-07020008)

 - Summary of the Cottonwood River monitoring and assessment report (wq-ws3-07020008b)